The Seventh Most Important Thing

 Capitol Choice (D.C.)
 Noteworthy Book

-State Book Award nominee in Vermont, Missouri (MASL), Indiana, Maine, Pennsylvania, Illinois, Virginia, Oklahoma, West Virginia, Rhode Island, Kansas, Michigan, Connecticut, Arkansas and Nebraska.
+State Book Award nominee in Vermont, Missouri (MASL), Indiana, Maine, Pennsylvania, Illinois, Virginia, Oklahoma, West Virginia, Rhode Island, Kansas, Michigan, Connecticut, Arkansas, Arizona and Nebraska.

 “Luminescent…” Kirkus Reviews, starred